kazdata/kaz-db-engineering-portfolio/README.md

-# KAZ Database Engineering Portfolio
+# KAZ Database Engineering Portfolio  ---NY

 Welcome.
 This repository is a curated portfolio of my work as a Database Engineer/Administrator/Architect